-We don't advocate greed at Motley Fool Hidden Gems, but we also know you're not averse to becoming financially independent.
-This article will give you a road map to becoming a millionaire.
+We don't advocate greed at Motley Fool Hidden Gems.
+But we also know you're not averse to becoming financially independent.
+In this article, I aim to show you our road map to becoming a millionaire.

-Tap those ruby slippers and say that 10 times quickly.
+Tap those ruby-red slippers and say that 10 times quickly.

-As you master these precepts with us, some of you may earn millionaire status through regular savings and investment anywhere from 12 to 30 years down the line.
-It's important, though, that you mix a formula for non-temporary success.
+As you master these precepts with us, some of you will earn millionaire status in as little as 12 years.
+For others, it may take 25 or 30.
+What's important, though, is that you mix a formula for non-temporary success.
 We're here to help you make that happen.

 Learn from Shelby Davis' dynasty

-Our dual roles are to teach you the principles, then do the heavy research lifting for you.
-We want to relieve you of the necessity of sorting through the more than 10,000 small-cap stocks trading on the U.S. exchanges to find the very best -- companies like Whole Foods Market
+Our dual roles are to teach you the principles and then do the research heavy lifting for you.
+We want to relieve you of the necessity of sorting through the more than 4,600 small-cap stocks trading on the U.S. stock markets to find the very best -- companies like Amazon.com

 But finding the greatest small companies is only half the battle.

 That's your commitment -- to save and invest perpetually.
 Our commitment in Hidden Gems is to try to earn you something on the order of 15% yearly returns (with very low transaction costs and most taxes deferred for a minimum of three to five years).
-What follows are examples of how four different investors, of different ages and financial means, and earning different levels of income, can make a million bucks.
+What follows are examples of how Hidden Gems can help four different investors, of different ages and financial means, and earning different levels of income, to make a million bucks.
 Chances are, one of these will be right for you.

 Scenario 2: Start with $30,000.
 Add $350 per month for 20 years.

-This is a great place to start.
-You can slash five years off your timeline while investing no more every month than our recent college graduate did.
+Thirty thousand dollars is a great place to start.
+You can slash five years off your timeline while investing no more every month than our recent college graduate.
 Just think: You put $350 a month into your retirement fund, and you'll likely be a millionaire long before you've even paid off that mortgage.